 Several platforms exist which allow streaming from mobile devices, or which allow mobile devices to be used as cameras that wirelessly connect to a central streaming encoder.
 The flexibility of such a system can be a wonderful advantage, but involving so many wireless connections in your livestream invites a significant chance of instability.
 If you’re willing to take that chance, here are some mobile/hybrid platforms to consider!

-Larix is s a very straightforward app enabling RTMP streaming from mobile devices.
+Larix ($9.99/mo) is a very straightforward app enabling RTMP streaming from mobile devices.
 It offers a high level of control over most settings, and it is pretty reliable.
 While we caution against streaming from a mobile device over a wireless connection, Larix should be your first choice in this category.
+Available for Android and iOS.

 Switcher Studio is a multicam production studio app built around the idea of using multiple mobile devices to provide multiple camera angles, and having them all wirelessly connect to a single, central device for mixing and streaming.
 It can only work with iOS mobile devices, macOS webcams, and macOS and PC screen captures.
 The central device is an iPhone or iPad, and the user can control which connected camera angles and source they want to use at any given moment.
 Unfortunately, Switcher Studio’s encoding settings are limited, meaning that if problems were to arise with your stream's performance, there would be little you could do to correct them.